maciakl/MSU-Blog/_posts/2012-09-06-first-laptop.markdown

 * 4 MHz CPU
 * 64 Kb of RAM
-* 5-inch, 52 character × 24 line monochrome CRT display
+* 5-inch, 52 character x 24 line monochrome CRT display

 For comparison, an iPhone 4, which fits in your pocket is few hundred times faster: